-From the seasonal soft-shelled crabs to the oysters plucked from the network of the Low Country’s estuaries, seafood lovers’ will be in seventh heaven in Charleston.
-Mind you, everyone, from carnivores to vegans, is well catered here.
+From the seasonal soft-shelled crabs to the oysters plucked from the network of the Low Country’s estuaries, seafood lovers will be in seventh heaven in Charleston.
+Mind you, everyone, from carnivores to vegans, is well-catered here.
 Gnome Cafe, for example, on President Street near MUSC (Medical University of South Carolina) is a particularly popular 100% vegan breakfast and lunch spot.
 While if it’s steak you are after, head to Halls Chophouse on King Street in the historic district.

 The most iconic Charlestonian dish, however, has to be shrimp and grits.
-These ground dried corn kernels are a Southern breakfast staple, an inexpensive meal that originates from First Nations’ culture.
-The local fishermen first started adding shrimps to their breakfast grits, and its popularity grew.
+These ground, dried corn kernels are a Southern breakfast staple, an inexpensive meal that originates from First Nations’ culture.
+The local fishermen first started adding shrimps to their breakfast grits, and their popularity grew.
 Today, shrimp and grits have gone up in the world, appearing on every upscale restaurant in Charleston offering Southern cuisine.
-For a traditional shrimp and grits, just like grandma used to make, try Pogan’s Porch, while Magnolias offers a more refined setting for their elegant shellfish over grits, which includes scallops as well as shrimps and a lobster butter sauce.
+For traditional shrimp and grits, just like grandma used to make, try Pogan’s Porch, while Magnolias offers a more refined setting for their elegant shellfish over grits, which includes scallops as well as shrimps and a lobster butter sauce.
 You’ll find them both in the French Quarter.